 Set up your GDPR-friendly signup form

-Turn on GDPR fields for the signup forms for each list affected by the GDPR.
+Turn on GDPR fields for the signup forms for each audience affected by the GDPR.

 After you save your changes in the form builder, that signup form will include GDPR fields on compatible published forms.
 New contacts that use your signup form will be able to give explicit consent to your marketing.

 You’ll also need to collect GDPR-friendly consent from the contacts you already have.
-Send an email to everyone on your list that includes a link to update their settings.
+Send an email to everyone on your audience that includes a link to update their settings.

 Send your campaigns